chriskulhan/ExtraCreditBusinessWebsite/README.md

 #8 to stop running press ctrl-c

-#9 having trouble getting the csv to export.
+#9 having trouble getting the csv to export with the database portion.
 This might be a problem.

 Experimenting with features for the capstone group project: